Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Statistics of studied benchmarks

 \subsection{Profile of Studied Benchmarks}

-We first show the trend in the development of benchmarks from 2014 to 2024.
+We first show the trend in the development of benchmarks from 2014 to 2025.
 As shown in Figure~\ref{fig:years}, the data shows a modest beginning, with only a handful of benchmarks created annually until 2017.
-From 2018 onwards, there is a noticeable uptrend in benchmark creation, culminating in a significant jump to 149 benchmarks in 2024.
+From 2018 onwards, there has been a noticeable uptrend in benchmark creation, culminating in a significant jump to 210 benchmarks in 2024, and 316 benchmarks in 2025.
 This sharp increase indicates a recent heightened interest and demand for comprehensive code-related benchmarks for LLMs, reflecting the evolving complexities and expanding requirements of automated software engineering.